prezohq/prezo-assignment-ml/README.md

 Your API should return a JSON response of the result returned by OpenAI.

+Some questions to think about - we would like to hear your thoughts on these (and if possible, some simple codified solutions)
-How will you evaluate different prompts?
-What if we want to change prompts frequently?
-What else should we look out for as we use this service repeatedly?
-How can we create a repeatable and scalable solution - assume that we will require many such prompt endpoints in future.
+- How will you evaluate different prompts?
+- What if we want to change prompts frequently?
+- What else should we look out for as we use this service repeatedly?
+- How can we create a repeatable and scalable solution - assume that we will require many such prompt endpoints in future.

 We work in python and javascript so prefer solutions in those languages, but you're free to use whichever language/framework you're most comfortable with.